romansp/romansp.github.io/content/blog/handle-version-skew-after-new-deployment-with-vite-and-vue-router/index.md

 date: 2024-12-01
 ---

-I'd like to share this simple solution I found on how to handle frontend client version skew after new Vue app deployment.
-I found it when exploring Nuxt's codebase.
+I'd like to share this simple solution how to handle frontend client version skew or not found bundle after new Vue app deployment.
+I found it while exploring Nuxt's codebase.
 Original Nuxt's solution [can be found here](https://github.com/nuxt/nuxt/blob/2ea738854e3428f2cb03036630e6415b077fe732/packages/nuxt/src/app/plugins/chunk-reload.client.ts).
 Props to Nuxt team!

 This solution isn't limited only to Vue apps and can be used in any App which uses Vite as its bundler.
 Though in this article I will focus on solving this with Vue and Vue Router.